SebasCaules/G21_TP2_SO_1C25/Readme.md

    > ⚠️ Make sure you're in the repository root folder when running the command.

-2. Modify the container reference used in the `Compile` step:
-   - Navigate to the `Compile` directory.
-   - Update the `dockerContainer` variable (typically found in the Makefile or compile script) to match the container name you used above.
+2. Open the `compile.sh` script and set the `CONTAINER_NAME` variable to match the container name you used above.
-     By default, it may be set to `SO2`.
+   By default, it is set to `SO2`.

-3. Now you can repeatedly run:
+3. You can now compile the kernel by running:
    ```bash
    ./compile.sh
    ```

+   - To compile with the buddy allocator, run:
+     ```bash
+     ./compile.sh buddy
+     ```

+   This script will:
+   - Start the specified Docker container.
+   - Clean and rebuild both the toolchain and kernel projects.
+   - Inform you whether the build succeeded or failed.

 ## Running the Kernel